Frequently Asked Questions About the

 Q. Who is eligible to apply?

-A. Scholarships are available to students who will be in kindergarten through eighth grade for the 2018-2019 school year.
+A. Scholarships will be available to students who will be in kindergarten through eighth grade for the 2019-2020 school year.
 These recipients must reside in Allen, Crawford, Defiance, Erie, Fulton, Hancock, Henry, Huron, Lucas, Ottawa, Paulding, Putnam, Richland, Sandusky, Seneca, Van Wert, Williams, Wyandot or Wood counties.
 The guidelines for eligibility generally follow the federal free or reduced school lunch program.